apache/libcloud/docs/compute/drivers/openstack.rst

 4. Skipping normal authentication flow and hitting the API endpoint directly using the ``ex_force_auth_token`` argument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This is an advanced use cases which assumes you manage authentication and token
+retrieval yourself.

+If you use this argument, the driver won't hit authentication service and as
+such, won't be aware of the token expiration time.

+This means auth token will be considered valid for the whole life time of the
+driver instance and you will need to manually re-instantiate a driver with a new
+token before the currently used one is about to expire.

 .. literalinclude:: /examples/compute/openstack/force_auth_token.py
    :language: python